 That being said, sleep training is generally not recommended before four months at the earliest, as your baby is still getting used to their surroundings and schedule.
 Most experts recommend not starting until six months old, if possible.

 Are you interested in learning more about sleep training?
 Or just need some help getting your little one into a healthy sleeping routine?
 West End Mamas hosts a comprehensive class on encouraging independent sleeping for babies 0-12 months old.
 West End Mamas has sleep consultants on staff to guide new parents through a range of techniques that can help them achieve healthy sleeping bliss.
-Contact us for more information!
+Contact us on the phone numbers above or book below for more information!